OpenInverterGateway/OpenInverterGateway/README.md

 * Extend to support additional PV strings *done*
 * Since it is all Modbus, other imvertery could be added.

-## Supported devices
+## Supported sticks/microcontrollers
-* ShineWifi-S with Growatt 1000S connected to serial (Modbus over RS232 with level shifter)
+* ShineWifi-S with a Growatt Inverter connected to serial (Modbus over RS232 with level shifter)
-* ShineWifi-X with Growatt 600TL-X connectd to USB (USB-Serial Chip from Exar)
+* ShineWifi-X with a Growatt Inverter connectd to USB (USB-Serial Chip from Exar)
-* Wemos-D1 with Growatt 600TL-X connected to USB (USB-Serial Chip: CH340)
+* Wemos-D1 with a Growatt Inverter connected to USB (USB-Serial Chip: CH340)
 * NODEMCU V1 (ESP8266) with Growatt MIC 2000TL connected to to USB (USB-Serial Chip: CH340)
 * ShineWifi-T (untested, please give feedback)

 I tested several ESP8266-boards with builtin USB-Serial converters so far only boards with CH340 do work (CP21XX and FTDI chips do not work).
 As an ESP32 board the lolin32 is a good hardware choice.
 I guess almost all ESP8266 modules with added 9-Pin Serial port and level shifter will work with little soldering.
-You can use [this](https://www.thingiverse.com/thing:5665148) part from thingyverse to build a custom case/connector for your DIY-stick.

-See the short decriptions to the devices in den directories with their pictures in /IMG/*
+See the short descriptions to the devices in den directories with their pictures in /IMG/*

+## Supported Interters
+* Growatt 1000-3000S
+* Growatt 600-3300TL-X (Protocol 120)
+* SPH4-4000-10000KTL3 BH (Protocol 124)
+* And others ....

 ## Modbus Protocol Versions
 The documentation from Growatt on the Modbus interface is avaliable, search for "Growatt PV Inverter Modbus RS485 RTU Protocol" on Google.